GoetheProductions/web-app-barebone/readme.md

 ### .babelrc

 Do we need it?
 Yes.
 Some say we don't, but we do.
 We do.
 This is the file, in which babel is configured.
 Say you run babel with webpack (babel-loader), on every instance of a javascript file that is compiled through webpack, we tell it, to use the .babelrc configuration.

+###### system import
+It is not very effective to have everything in one bundle.
+Especially if we have some code, that is only needed one specific place.
+Codesplitting needs to be done cleverly, and if done right it will optimize production enviroment.

+`System.import` is an es6 module feature, that allows us so require something on the go, or when we need it.
+It's really simple, but it requires an overview of the general structure.

+###### vendoring
+vendoring in webpack seperates dependencies and our written code.
+We can also vondor our dependencies, so that they dont have to be downloaded, the second time someone visits our application.

+##### Drawbacks
+One single drawback of using codesplitting with es6 and webpack, is that it is not compatible with webpack-hot-module reloading.
+This is fine, because code splitting is not needed in the development enviroment.